Vatrano’s power-play OT goal leads Panthers past Stars 3-2

 Gudas’ goal on a shot from the right point deflected off the stick of Dallas forward Rhett Gardner between the circles and caught the bottom of the crossbar 2:45 into the second period for the physical defenseman’s first goal since January 2020 with Washington.

+“Glad I finally got one through,” Gudas said.
+“I got a little lucky there.”

 Pavelski scored his team-high 16th, his first in 11 games, at 8:26 of the third period to tie the score at 2-2.
-About two minutes later, Driedger sprawled backward to make a stop with his stick on the goal line after a rebound caromed back off the skate of Panthers defenseman Anton Stralman.

 UP NEXT